Enhancing the Transformer with Explicit Relational Encoding for Math Problem Solving: Abstract

 \section{Abstract}

 We incorporate Tensor-Product Representations within the Transformer in order to better support the explicit representation of relation structure.
 Our Tensor-Product Transformer (TP-Transformer) sets a new state of the art on the recently-introduced Mathematics Dataset containing 56 categories of free-form math word-problems.
 The essential component of the model is a novel attention mechanism, called TP-Attention, which explicitly encodes the relations between each Transformer cell and the other cells from which values have been retrieved by attention.
 TP-Attention goes beyond linear combination of retrieved values, strengthening representation-building and resolving ambiguities introduced by multiple layers of standard attention.
 The TP-Transformer's attention maps give better insights into how it is capable of solving the Mathematics Dataset's challenging problems.
-Pretrained models and code will be made available after publication.
+Pretrained models and code are available online\footnote{\texttt{github.com/ischlag/TP-Transformer}}.\looseness=-1